#02009 Print This PagePrint This Page

 One cold December day,

-And every station I passed by,
+And at every station I passed by,

-I could hear the people say:
+You could hear the people say:

-There goes the Boston Burglar,
+Ah!
+There goes the Boston burglar,

 In strong irons he is bound,